UK Buy-to-Let Is Broken in 2026. Here's What Smart Investors Are Doing Instead

 Florida: Short-Term Rental Income, Dollar Denominated

-The Tax Comparison That Changes the Calculation
+The Tax Comparison

 Section 24 is genuinely unusual internationally.
 Most countries allow property investors to deduct mortgage interest as a business cost.
-The UK's refusal to do so for private landlords, while allowing it for limited companies, is a policy choice that has no parallel in most comparable markets.

 The Bottom Line

-The investors who will build significant property wealth over the next decade are the ones who recognise that the UK residential market has changed, and who are willing to look at the substantial yield and growth opportunities that exist internationally.
+The investors building significant property wealth over the next decade are those who recognise this shift and act on the substantial yield opportunities that exist internationally.
+The numbers are simply better - in multiple markets, simultaneously, right now.

 Want off-market deals in Portugal, Phuket, Spain, and Florida sent to your inbox every week?
 HPA members receive exclusive below-market-value properties before they hit the open market.